FutureShockco/meeray/doc/syncing-your-node.md

 export BLOCKS_DIR=/path/to/blocks/dir
 ```

 Then finally you want to start replaying the blocks.
-Unless this is a brand new node install, your avalon database will probably contain data.
+Unless this is a brand new node install, your echelon database will probably contain data.
 You will need to wipe it before starting a replay.

-You can wipe the mongodb by doing `mongosh avalon --eval "db.dropDatabase()"` (assuming you are using the default 'avalon' db name).
+You can wipe the mongodb by doing `mongosh echelon --eval "db.dropDatabase()"` (assuming you are using the default 'echelon' db name).

 Finally, to replay the blocks and transactions, you have 3 options: